-Marvel at The African-American History Book collection in this historically landmark neighborhood of Hamilton Heights that housed African American giants like W.E.B.
+Marvel at the rich experience in this historically landmark neighborhood of Hamilton Heights that housed African American giants like W.E.B.
 Du Bois, Duke Ellington, Adam Clayton Powell and many more;

 - Beautifully furnished studio apartment for your comfort.